andrewmcodes/awesome-lucky/travis-buddy-failure-template.md

-# :rotating_light: Broken links are present :rotating_light:
+# Broken links are present

 It looks like some of the links you tried to add in this PR are broken.